krisrs1128/talks/2025/20250711/notes.md

 title slide

-Good morning everyone my name is Kris Sankaran.
-I mainly work in analysis of microbiome data.
-Related to the theme of today's workshop, I thought it would be interesting to share how simulation has helped in these kind of data analysis.
-Most of what I'll be talking about is discussed in this review paper linked here below.
-You can also check out the slide at this link in case you want to see what references I'm talking about as we go through.
+Thank you for the introduction, and to the organizers for putting together this workshop.
+Today, I wanted to share some thoughts on simulation for microbiome data, this is the topic of the review paper linked over here.
+I'd also like to share some thoughts on how we could design package interfaces that make these simulations easier to use.
+I hope that by the end of this talk, you'll have learned a few tricks that might help in the design of your own simulations.

 ---

 An Early Simulation Study

-The organizers gave us an interesting instruction, which is to give a more personal take than I would usually give.
-So in that spirit, I wanted to start with, but I think it's the first time I ever use simulation in a publication which comes from this paper.
-The topic of the paper was to do a kind of multi mic analysis of some longitude or data about the micro b and I remember one of the questions from the reviewers was why exactly did you use this design? so the design was every single person was traced overtime, and they were given an intervention over the course of this experiment.
+This screenshot comes from the first time I ever use simulation in a publication.
+The topic of the paper was to do a kind of multiomic analysis of some longitudinal data about the microbiom and I remember one of the questions from the reviewers was why exactly did you use this design? so the design was every single person was traced overtime, and they were given an intervention over the course of this experiment.
 This is pretty different from if you were just taken cross-sectional data and then divide the group into a treatment group and a control group.
 So in response to the reviewer, we ran a small extra simulation experiment to understand.
 What are the trade-offs between doing a pure case control study and a study where you intervene within a longitudinal structure, and those experiments ended up in our supplement.

 ---